adarnimrod/docker/README.rst

 TODO
 ----

-- Check if UFW is enabled, if so allow forwarding.
 - Test working Ansible Docker modules.
 - Test working docker-gc.
+- Test if forwarding is allowed in UFW.
 - email alias.
 - flush handlers and wait for socket?
 - Log to syslog.